10 Surprising Things That Are Making You Fat

 Bottle fed babies may be at risk for adult obesity

 What Makes You Fat?
 The Answer Might Surprise You!

 You ask the question, "What's making me fat?" as you diet year after year, lose weight and gain it back.
 If permanent weight loss sometimes seems impossible, there might be some surprising reasons why you are having trouble losing weight.
 The good news is, it’s may not be all your fault!
 The bad news is that some factors that are difficult to control could cause you to gain weight despite your best efforts.

-You might think that the list of 10 things that make you fat would include calorie laden foods like pie, potato chips, chocolate or your morning Danish.
-While these things definitely are not diet fare, you may be surprised to learn of the innocent seeming things in your daily life that increase your risk of obesity.
+You might think that the list of ten things that make you fat would include calorie laden foods like pie, potato chips, chocolate or your morning Danish.
+While these things definitely are not diet fare, you may be surprised to learn of the seemingly innocent things in your daily life that increase your risk of obesity.

 Below are some surprising answers to the question, "What's making you fat?"

 Some Surprising Answers

 1. Your Spouse and Your Friends